ShockJake/diff-app/Readme.md

 ### Smart comparing

 **Smart comparing** - search for similarities and differences of files and displays them.
+Can show whether files are identical or don't have anything in common.

 ## Compilation and Running